KmolYuan/four-bar-rs/README.md

 In Linux, `libxcb` and `libgtk-3` are required. (most desktops are already provided)

-In Windows, [the support of Visual C++](https://docs.microsoft.com/zh-TW/cpp/windows/latest-supported-vc-redist?view=msvc-160) is required.
+In Windows, since the builds are set in Visual Studio, the [support of Visual C++](https://docs.microsoft.com/zh-TW/cpp/windows/latest-supported-vc-redist?view=msvc-160) is required.

 Download: <https://github.com/KmolYuan/four-bar-rs/releases/latest>